 We initiated clinical evaluation of zotatifin in Phase 2a indication-specific expansion cohorts.
 The primary objectives of the Phase 2a cohorts are to further characterize safety and to identify initial signals of efficacy in biomarker-specific patient populations.
 We initiated four expansion cohorts, three in mBC and one in NSCLC.
-Specifically, we initiated cohorts evaluating zotatifin as a monotherapy treatment in ER+/FGFR+ mBC, as a combination with fulvestrant, an FDA-approved inhibitor of ER, in ER+ mBC, as a combination with fulvestrant and abemaciclib, an FDA-approved inhibitor of CDK4/6, in ER+/HER2-mBC, and as a combination with sotorasib, an FDA approved KRAS inhibitor, in KRAS G12C NSCLC.
+Specifically, we initiated cohorts evaluating zotatifin as a monotherapy treatment in ER+/FGFR+ mBC, as a combination with fulvestrant, an FDA-approved inhibitor of ER, in ER+ mBC, as a combination with fulvestrant and abemaciclib, an FDA-approved inhibitor of CDK4/6, in ER+/HER2- mBC, and as a combination with sotorasib, an FDA approved KRAS inhibitor, in KRAS G12C NSCLC.
 Each of our Phase 2a expansion cohorts were structured as a Simon's Two Stage design in which seven patients would be enrolled in the first stage of the trial and assessed for activity prior to advancing to the second stage of the trial.

 In June 2022, we reported interim data from four of the ongoing Phase 2a expansion cohorts.
 As of the March 4, 2022 cutoff date, the interim results showed that zotatifin was generally well tolerated at the .07 kg/mg dose and treatment emergent adverse events ("TEAEs") related to zotatifin were mostly mild, readily managed and reversible, and included fatigue, anemia, diarrhea, vomiting and nausea.
 In the 25 patients that had received the recommended Phase 2 dose, none exhibited zotatifin-related Grade 3, 4 or 5 TEAEs.
-In the ER+ breast cancer cohort evaluating zotatifin and fulvestrant ("ZF doublet"), we reported one out of seven partial responses and three out of seven patients with stable disease, which allowed for expansion from seven total patients to 18 patients.
+In the ER+ breast cancer cohort evaluating zotatifin and fulvestrant (ECBF cohort), we reported one out of seven partial responses and three out of seven patients with stable disease, which allowed for expansion from seven total patients to 18 patients.
 In the ER+/FGFR amplified breast cancer cohort evaluating zotatifin as a monotherapy, one out of seven patients had stable disease, which was not sufficient to expand the size of the cohort.
 In the KRAS G12C NSCLC cohort evaluating zotatifin in combination with sotorasib, one patient had been enrolled at the interim data cutoff date and reported stable disease.
-In the ER+ breast cancer cohort evaluating the ZFA triplet, two patients had been enrolled at the interim data cutoff date with one reported partial response.
+In the ER+ breast cancer cohort evaluating zotatifin, fulvestrant and abemaciclib (ECBF+A cohort), two patients had been enrolled at the interim data cutoff date with one reported partial response.

-In January 2023, we reported updated interim data for the ZF doublet and ZFA triplet cohorts.
-As of the December 15, 2022 cutoff date, zotatifin continued to be generally well tolerated with four Grade 3+ TEAE in the ZF doublet cohort (n=18) and four Grade 3+ TEAE in the ZFA triplet cohort (n=7).
-One partial response and one patient with prolonged stable disease was reported in the ZF doublet cohort and two partial responses and one patient with prolonged stable disease was reported in the ZFA triplet cohort.
+In January 2023, we reported updated interim data for the ECBF and ECBF+A cohorts.
+As of the December 15, 2022 cutoff date, zotatifin continued to be generally well tolerated with four Grade 3+ TEAE in the ECBF cohort (n=18) and four Grade 3+ TEAE in the ECBF+A cohort (n=7).
+One partial response and one patient with prolonged stable disease was reported in the ECBF cohort and two partial responses and one patient with prolonged stable disease was reported in the ECBF cohort and two partial responses and one patient with prolonged stable disease was reported in the ECBF+A cohort.
+(See figure 20) Topline data for the remaining 11 patients in the ECBF+A cohort is anticipated to be available in the first half of 2023.
+In addition, based on the safety profile established and target engagement data generated to date, we announced that we resumed dose escalation.
+Data from the dose escalation portion of the trial is anticipated in the second half of 2023.
+We also announced that we would defer initiation of a previously planned cohort of Cyclin D1 amplified ER+ breast cancer patients and would pause enrollment in the KRAS G12C lung cancer cohort until completion of dose escalation.